-One of the things I do when having her help me is grab all the needed ingredients by reading the recipe.
-I double check for any forgotten items & we grab them.
 On this day we found out that the butter was in too small a bowl to cream with the sugar.
-Sammie just looked at me with this what are we going to do now looks.
+Sammie just looked at me with this what are we going to do now?
 I asked her what should we do?
 Her response I need a bigger bowl.

-While they baked I cleaned up & Sammie helped put a few of the pantry items away.
+While they baked I cleaned up and Sammie helped put a few of the pantry items away.
 For me I like to keep it mostly fun, I want her to enjoy it.
 I know all too soon I’ll be asking her to help with the dishes.
 For now that, along with taking the puppy out to play while she waits is good enough.
-But, what I’m getting at here is each year as they get older they can take more responsibility in the process & still have fun.
+But, what I’m getting at here is;

-I made this little chart to help show all the skills kids can get from just tagging along & baking or cooking in the kitchen with mom.
+I made this little chart to help show all the skills kids can get from being in the kitchen with you, baking or cooking in the kitchen with mom.
 If I left any out feel free to chime in via comments.
-I hope this helps you open up your kitchen & skills to help your kids learn some valuable lessons.
-Let them have simple victories with their baking, while ending up with the biggest victory of all a basket full of skills & of course Snicker-doodles!
+I hope this helps you open up your kitchen and skills to help your kids learn some valuable lessons.
+Let them have simple victories with their baking, while ending up with the biggest victory of all a basket full of skills and of course cookies or other baked goods like Snicker-doodles!

 What is your favorite baking memory?